kimdj/git-playground/README.md

 You can think of it as a pointer to a commit.

 ## Detaching HEAD
-Detaching HEAD just means attaching it to a commit instead of a branch (remember: a branch is just a pointer to a commit).
+Detaching HEAD just means attaching it to a commit instead of a branch.

 ## What are branches?
 Branches are just pointers to specific commits.
+Remember: HEAD is also just a pointer to a commit.

 When a branch points to a particular commit, it will include the commit itself plus all of it's parent commits (or ancestors).
 The default branch name in Git is: master.